 Maybe you can’t imagine, there are some scientific reasons that audience like, share, comment, click, and purchase products online.

-Discovering the psychology facts behind the way people think on social media is the key step in creating better experiences, stronger relationships.
+Discovering the psychology facts behind the way people think on social media is the key step in creating better experiences and stronger relationships.

-The New York Times did a study to find out why people share the social media content that they do. five key reasons that they found why people share content online
+The New York Times did a study to find out why people share the social media content. five key reasons that they found why people share content online

 - Improve the lives of other people